 - the coordinators/directors of their degree programme

-- or by email to segnalazioni.studenti.jus [at] unitn.it.
+- By e-mail to segnalazioni.studenti.jus [at] unitn.it.
 All reports will be forwarded to the relevant person and treated in a confidential manner.

 Other university bodies that students can contact are:

 - The Student Ombudsperson, who is available to all students and can help with relations with teaching and technical-administrative staff